Romanian major scale

-Romanian major's notes are the same as a half-whole diminished scale (C, D, E, E, F, G, A, B) but with no E (or 3rd position).
-Therefore, this scale should have diminished seventh chords, particularly from its second note.
+As the Romanian major scale is a subset of the octatonic scale with no ♭3, it should have diminished seventh chords, particularly from its second note.
 This scale's ♯4th and 6th notes have minor or major (dominant) chord, while the root only has a major (dominant) chord (distinction from the half-whole diminished scale that the root, ♭3rd, ♯4th, and 6th notes have full diminished, half diminished, minor, and dominant chords built from that scale).